Nalamoluvenkatakrishnakanth/CreditCardFraudDetection_advancedLearningTechnique/README.md

 ## Project Overview

-This project focuses on detecting fraudulent transactions using a supervised machine learning approach.Fraudulent activity poses significant challenges to financial systems,and early detection helps prevent massive financial losses.Using Python and machine learning libraries, this project builds a logistic regression model to classify transactions as legitimate or fraudulent based on key features extracted from a given dataset.
+This project focuses on detecting fraudulent transactions using a supervised machine learning approach.Fraudulent activity poses significant challenges to financial systems and early detection helps prevent massive financial losses.
+Using Python and machine learning libraries, this project builds a logistic regression model to classify transactions as legitimate or fraudulent based on key features extracted from a given dataset.

 ## Usage

-1.Launch Jupyter Notebook
+1.Launch Jupyter Notebook.

 2.Open FraudDetection.ipynb